Paranormal Activity: Media tie-ins

 In December 2009, a short digital comic entitled Paranormal Activity: The Search for Katie was released for the iPhone.
 It was written by Scott Lobdell and features art from Mark Badger.

 A video game called Paranormal Activity: The Lost Soul was released by VRWerx for the Oculus Rift, HTC Vive and PlayStation 4.
 The PlayStation 4 version can be played in both PlayStation VR and regular mode.

-Sequels and prequel
+Sequels, prequel and reboot

 A parallel sequel and prequel, Paranormal Activity 2, was released in 2010.
 The success of the first two films would spawn additional films in the series: the prequel Paranormal Activity 3 in 2011, and Paranormal Activity 4 (the sequel to the second installment) in 2012.
 The fifth installment and spin-off, The Marked Ones, was released in 2014, and the sixth installment, The Ghost Dimension, was released in 2015.
-A seventh mainline installment, titled Next of Kin, was released in October 2021 to the Paramount+ streaming service.
+A seventh mainline installment, titled Next of Kin, which served as a reboot and was released in October 2021 to the Paramount+ streaming service.
+An eighth installment, Paranormal Activity 8, is currently being filmed with a release date May, 21, 2027.
 In Japan, a sequel/spin-off "not-official" to the first film was released in 2010, titled Paranormal Activity: Tokyo Night.